 We estimate the system of equations (2.1) following the Bayesian methods in Kim, Shephard, and Chib (1998).
-In each country, we fit our volatility specification to aggregate consumption and output growth separately.
-In order to check the robustness of our results, we also entertain a specification in which the volatility parameters are restricted to be common across countries and are jointly estimated in our cross-section of countries.
-In the interest of space, a complete summary of the estimation details is provided in the appendix.
+For each country, we fit our volatility specification to aggregate consumption and output growth separately.
+To check the robustness of our results, we also employ a specification in which the volatility parameters are restricted to be common across countries and are jointly estimated in our cross section of countries.
+For parsimony, a complete summary of the estimation details is provided in the appendix.